fnkhairudin/YellowPages/README.md

 # Quickstart Guide
 1. Read Menu
-       In this menu, there some features such as:
+       <br>In this menu, there some features such as:
        <br>a.
 Show all data in database
        <br>b.
 Filter or Sort data according to the:
             <br>  - detailed data based on certain ID